 A: In the help menu click Register, enter your user name and license key and then restart AccessDiff.
 If you are using Access 2007; click on the Add Ins Tab then click Register on the Help Menu.

-Q: I lost my license key how do I retrieve it?
+Q: I lost my license key for the access database compare tool how do I retrieve it?

 A: Go to your account